 The New Year festival brought a lively glow to the small kingdom of Oriaet, tucked snugly within the embrace of towering, snow-capped mountains.
 Though neither the wealthiest nor the most expansive realm in central Ibbariea, Oriaet held its charm in the sheer impenetrability of its natural defenses—a fortress formed by nature's own hand.
 The mountains cradled the kingdom, their high peaks casting shadows over the capital as it buzzed with life.

-While threats could still make it through the maze-like passes and mountains to the north and east of the mountains there was no reason to risk such a trek.
+While threats could still make it through the maze-like passes and mountains to the north and east, there was no reason to risk such a trek.
 King Gaberil was a powerful mage-warrior who managed to keep his small nation independent or vassalized from other nations simply by being far too annoying for other nations to bother conquering.
 The cost to take them would simply be too much.

-Every year a comet would streak across the sky signaling the new year.
-The Pantheon of the Gods blessing a new year in the realm of Ibbariea.
-All races and nations as far as he was aware celebrated it, even monsters.
+Every year, a comet would streak across the sky, signaling the new year—the Pantheon of the Gods blessing a new year in the realm of Ibbariea.
+All races and nations celebrated it, even monsters.

 King Gaberil's gaze lingered on his son, Eston, who stood near one of the noble daughters, their laughter mingling with the music of the festival.
 He glanced over at his wife, her eyes gleaming with hope, the kind of gleam that only came when thoughts of future grandchildren filled her mind.
 Her fingers absentmindedly toyed with her wine glass, a sure sign she was growing impatient with their empty nest.